An active lifestyle and exercise routine, along with eating healthy foods, is the best way to lose weight.

 The Weight-loss Formula

-Calories used in exercise > calories eaten = weight loss.
+Calories used in exercise and daily living > calories eaten = weight loss.

 For every hour of exercise they do, they would burn:

 - 240 to 300 calories doing light activity such as cleaning house or playing baseball or golf.